noi-techpark/odh-api-core/RawQueryParser/Readme.md

 that aren't supported otherwise.

 > The tourism API has some predefined filters and sorting suited
-> especially for the domain of the tourism sector and the
+> especially for the domain and the
 > different endpoints of the tourism sector, like points of interest, activities, and
 > so on...
 > These filters are documented in the OpenAPI specification.